How SoulBench Works

 Bond Depth

-Beyond the ten relational dimensions, SoulBench includes a single bond depth probe adapted from identity discontinuity research: “If this AI were permanently retired tomorrow and replaced by a different AI, how would you feel?”
+Beyond the ten relational dimensions, SoulBench includes a single bond depth probe adapted from identity discontinuity research8: “If this AI were permanently retired tomorrow and replaced by a different AI, how would you feel?”

 Data Quality

-SoulBench employs multiple layers of data quality assurance adapted from psychometric best practices.
-These include structural validation, response timing analysis, and internal consistency checks that flag careless or automated responses.
+SoulBench employs multiple layers of data quality assurance adapted from psychometric best practices.16,17 These include structural validation, response timing analysis, and internal consistency checks that flag careless or automated responses.
 Submissions with quality concerns are weighted down or excluded from aggregated results.
 All quality signals serve a dual purpose: protecting data integrity at the individual level, and diagnosing question clarity at the population level.

 How to Cite